exoplatform/exo-documentation/docs/Manage-Space.rst

 - |image2| Spaces Cards list in which you will have all spaces informations like,: Space name, avatar, cover and accessing button.

- .. note:: You can click on the information icon in the space card and then the card will flip and display the space's description and its list of managers.
+ .. note:: You can click on the information icon of the space's card which will flip to display the space's description and its list of managers.
    |SP-3|